 Proposals for hot food takeaways will be assessed in relation to a range of policies, including Policy SDM6.
-Betting shops, amusement arcades and similar uses will be considered in line with Policy SDM8.
+Betting shops, amusement arcades and similar uses will be considered in line with Policy SDM7.

-Shop uses currently fall within Class E - Commercial, Business and Service of the Town and Country Planning (Use Classes) Order 1987 (as amended) and therefore any condition preventing the subsequent establishment of a stand-alone off-licence would apply to any permission within Class E or any successor use class should there be changes within the lifetime of the plan.

 Healthcare Infrastructure

 This policy sets out the requirements for the provision of health infrastructure to serve the residents of new developments, in support of Policy SHW1.